k21971/EvilHack/doc/evilhack-changelog.md

   depnding on the race that wields it
 - Fix: player monster Drow spawning with inappropriate objects
 - Fix: worn glass helmets would never break when boulders hit them
+- Glass armor that blocks an attack has a chance to break